neuralaxis/carupano/README.md

 A library for writing event-sourced CQRS bounded contexts with a minimal amount of intrusion on the core domain models.

  ## Goals
-  - To facilitate the rapid development of expressive, scalable, robust software.
+  - To facilitate the rapid development of expressive, scalable, robust software
-  - To reduce the amount of infrastructure code needed to achieve an Information System (IS) goal.
+  - To reduce the amount of infrastructure code needed to achieve an Information System (IS) goal
-  - To reduce the number of design decisions necessary to provide functionality.
+  - To reduce the number of design decisions necessary to provide functionality

+## Design Goals
+ - Model DDD concepts themselves
+ - Do not require implementation domain assets to inherit, extend or implement any Carupano libraries.
+ - Provide extensibility points

  ## Concepts

  - [Models](#models)